NAP Consistency in Local SEO: Why It Matters

 Building Customer Trust

 Consumers rely on accurate information when deciding which business to visit or contact.
-In fact, research highlights that inconsistent NAP details can lead to up to a 73% loss in consumer trust.
-When your business details are consistent, it creates a sense of reliability and professionalism.
+In fact, research highlights that incorrect NAP details can lead to up to a 73% loss in consumer trust.
+When your business details are accurate, it creates a sense of reliability and professionalism.

 “Maintaining a high level of consistency and accuracy reduces the risk of mistakes being made by search engines mechanically processing the data.” – Search Engine Journal